iiCON Director

 In 2014, Prof. Casewell joined the Liverpool School of Tropical Medicine and his research has since focused on understanding the basis for variation in venom toxin composition in snakes and rationally applying this information to devise new therapeutic solutions for combatting snakebite.
 In 2020, Prof. Casewell was appointed Director of the Centre for Snakebite Research & Interventions at LSTM, and currently leads a team of 25 individuals focused on biomedical, clinical and public health research activities in the UK and overseas relating to tropical snakebite.

-Lecturer of Pharmacology at the University of Liverpool, Coordinator of The Nanotherapeutics Hub at The University of Liverpool
+Chair of Pharmacology and Immunocompatibility and Coordinator of The Nanotherapeutics Hub at The University of Liverpool

 Scientific Director, Biologics Discovery and Development, LifeArc.